Weather Underground: Brink's robbery

 Some members remained underground and joined splinter radical groups.
-The U.S. government states that years after the dissolution of the Weather Underground, three former members, Kathy Boudin, Judith Alice Clark, and David Gilbert, joined the May 19 Communist Organization, and on October 20, 1981, in Nanuet, New York, the group helped the Black Liberation Army rob a Brink's armored truck containing $1.6 million.
+Kathy Boudin, Judith Alice Clark, and David Gilbert joined the May 19 Communist Organization, and on October 20, 1981, in Nanuet, New York, the group helped the Black Liberation Army rob a Brink's armored truck containing $1.6 million.
 The robbery resulted in a shootout and the deaths of Brink's Guard Peter Paige, Police Sergeant Edward O'Grady Jr., and Police Officer Waverly Brown, the first black police officer on the Nyack police force.

 Boudin, Clark, and Gilbert were found guilty and sentenced to lengthy terms in prison.
-Media reports listed them as former Weatherman Underground members considered the "last gasps" of the Weather Underground.
+Media reports listed them as former Weatherman Underground members, considered the "last gasps" of the Weather Underground.
 The documentary The Weather Underground described the Brink's robbery as the "unofficial end" of the Weather Underground.

 May 19th Communist Organization

-The Weather Underground members who were involved in the May 19th Communist Organization's alliance with the Black Liberation Army continued to perpetrate a series of jail breaks, armed robberies and bombings until 1985, when most of them were finally arrested and sentenced for their involvement in the Brink's robbery and the Resistance Conspiracy case.
+The Weather Underground members who were involved in the May 19th Communist Organization's alliance with the Black Liberation Army continued to perpetrate a series of jail breaks, armed robberies, and bombings until 1985, when most of them were arrested and sentenced for their involvement in the Brink's robbery and the Resistance Conspiracy case.

-Coalitions with non-WUO members
+Relationships with non-WUO members

-Throughout their years in the underground, the members of the Weather Underground worked closely with their counterparts in other organizations, including Jane Alpert, to bring attention to their further actions to the press.
-She helped the Weathermen pursue their main goal of overthrowing the U.S. government through her writings.
-However, there were tensions within the organization, brought about by her famous manifesto, "Mother Right", that specifically called on the female members of the organization to focus on their own cause rather than anti-imperialist causes.
-Weather members then wrote in response to her manifesto.
+Throughout their years in the underground, the members of the Weather Underground worked closely with their counterparts in other organizations, including Jane Alpert, to attract press attention to their actions.
+Alpert helped the Weathermen pursue their main goal of overthrowing the U.S. government through her writings.
+However, there were tensions within the organization, brought about by her manifesto, "Mother Right", that specifically called on the female members of the organization to focus on their own cause rather than anti-imperialist causes.
+Weatherman members then wrote in response to her manifesto.

+Jefferson Airplane secretly sent money to the Weather Underground.